Complete CD Series

 This CD contains 3x REFRAIN 2000 for piano with 3 wood blocks (Benjamin Kobler), sampler-celesta with 3 antique cymbals (Antonio Pérez Abellán), and vibraphone with 3 cow bells and glockenspiel (Andreas Boettger).
 This is essentially 3 "versions" of REFRAIN (originally composed in 1959, and recorded earlier on CD 6) with the indeterminate notation strip in 3 different orientations (as seen on the cover) and with some minor additions to the coda.
 In a concert performance, all 3 versions are supposed to be performed in sequence as heard on the CD, separated by verbal introductions.
 Two versions of this CD are available, one with spoken German introductions by Stockhausen, and one with Stockhausen speaking English.
 Rec.
 2000.

-63 features independent acoustic and electro-acoustic scenes from MONTAG AUS LICHT (Monday from Light).
+63 features independent acoustic and electro-acoustic scenes from MONTAG aus LICHT (Monday from Light).
 These pieces spotlight the talents of bass vocalist Nicholas Isherwood, the "sound poetry" of Alain Louafi, and the flute and voice of Kathinka Pasveer.

 - LUZIFERs ZORN (LUCIFER’S FURY, from Act 1) for bass (Nicholas Isherwood), actor (Alain Louafi), a synthesizer player (Antonio Pérez Abellán), tape (1987), rec.
 2001.

 - DIE 7 LIEDER DER TAGE (THE 7 SONGS OF THE DAYS from EVAS LIED, Act 2) version for voice (Kathinka Pasveer) and synthesizer (Antonio Pérez Abellán) (1987), rec.
 2001.
+A later version for tenor (Hubert Mayer) and synth can be found on CD 77.

 - DIE 7 LIEDER DER TAGE (THE 7 SONGS OF THE DAYS from EVAS LIED, Act 2) version for flute (Kathinka Pasveer) and synthesizer (Antonio Pérez Abellán) (1987), rec.2001.